DalianL/prog-web-accidents/README.md

 ### Client-side

 - Running properly the first time : somehow the application doesn’t function properly the first time the map is loaded even after having tried a few ways to fix it.
-As such for the client to run properly, it is necessary to connect as any account once and after the map has been loaded, log out with the button at the bottom of the screen (slide/scroll down to reach it).
+As such for the client to run properly, it is necessary to connect as any account once and after the map has been loaded, log out with the button at the top of the screen.
 After having done that once the client will work just fine.
-- Having a new accident display on the map immediately : when adding a new accident with the manager account, the new accident doesn’t appear on the map even though the accident data is reloaded.
-A workaround to that is simply to logout and log back in to see the new accident.
+- Having a new or deleted accident display on the map immediately : when adding or deleting an accident with the manager account, the accident doesn’t always update on the map even though the accident data is reloaded.
+A workaround to that is simply to logout and log back in to see the new accident added or deleted.

 ## Tests